 How do I wash a car with a ceramic coating?

-Quick answer: Pre-rinse to wash away the worst of the dgrit, then hand wash with a car shampoo and soft mitt using the two-bucket method.
+Quick answer: Pre-rinse to wash away the worst of the grit, then hand wash with a car shampoo and soft mitt using the two-bucket method.
 Rinse and dry to avoid spots.
 Avoid automatic brushes, harsh TFR/caustics and abrasive polishes.
 Decontaminate only when needed and top up with a compatible maintenance spray.

 Washing a car can be as simple or as complicated as you want to make it.
 We assume our customers would like to keep it simple and take advantage of the fact that coatings make cars easier to clean.